 Welcome to the Teabreak Knitter website that supports the knitting community.
-You can see the latest additions to the site below, and each heading links to the full set of information on that topic.
+The site changes, so you can see the latest additions to the site below.
+Click on the heading for a topic to get more detailed information.

 You can also find Teabreak Knitter on Ravelry, Instagram, Twitter, Facebook and on YouTube.